The only way to bust through a difficult genealogy research problem is to have a proven action plan.

 However, we can utilize the What Are The Odds (WATO) tool to test our theories using shared cMs and statistics to make predictions.

-If we have name possibilities and family trees that we can build with our hypotheses, we may be able to leverage Ancestry ThruLines to see if we share a family tree with our cousin matches.
+If we have name possibilities and family trees to build with our hypotheses, we can leverage Ancestry ThruLines to see if we share a family tree with our cousin matches.

 We can use many tools to test our hypothesis IF the descendants with whom we or our known relatives share DNA have taken a test and made their results public.